Itsy Docs

 2. Search for and select existing orders to associate with the group

-3. The group's financial summary updates automatically
+3. The group's financial summary and readiness score update automatically

 Recording a Group Payment